Hello! It’s Monday and that means it’s time to meet a new author. Here’s Scarlet Rose Bonnett, author of Call Me Ana. Here’s a bit about her:

 Scarlet writes romance and has some lovely quotes over at her Twitter page.
 I also found out that Scarlet has some flash-fiction writing prompts on her blog.
 Fun city!
 She likes to post some of her own there, as well.

-She's got a novel coming out on October 12th, just two days from now.
-Here's a picture of the cover!
-You can click it to pre-order.
+She’s got a novel coming out on October 12th, just two days from now.
+Here’s a picture of the cover!
+You can click it to find the book.

 S.R.B.- I write whenever I can.
 I’m trying to get my butt out of bed in the morning since that is the one time I know I will consistently be left alone, but it’s really hard for me to wake up early.
 I tend to write during my son’s nap time since my daughter is old enough to entertain herself for brief periods, and when the kids are in bed.